 Our Modules I, II, and III pre-recorded online training courses are currently available.
 The Modules IV through VIII recordings are currently being revised.
-These are affordable instructor led piping courses that you can view and participate in from your personal computer at home or work.
-These courses are 60 to 90 minutes in length with a selection of 8 modules.
+These are affordable pre-recorded piping courses that you can play at your convenience.
+The courses are 40 to 90 minutes in length with a selection of 8 modules.
 The 8 modules will include the following titles: (Click on the title for a synopsis and agenda of each course.)

 These online courses go beyond Code interpretation.
 They get to the heart of what it is you need to know in order to develop piping specifications, design piping systems, understand the designers reasoning, and comply with industry regulations with regard to new systems and maintaining installed piping systems.
 These brief 40 to 90 minute sessions (2-90 minute sessions for the piping design course) waste no time in getting to the essentials and are packed with a great deal of useful information.

 Who should attend these courses Pipe Designers CAD Operators Mechanical Engineers Process Engineers Utility Engineers Pipe Welders Fabricators Plant Maintenance Personnel